CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Routing/Redistribute-Neighbor.md

 ### Configure the Leafs

-The following steps demonstrate how to configure leaf01, but you can follow the same steps on any leaf.
+The following steps configure leaf01 but you can follow the same steps on any leaf.

 {{%notice note%}}
 NVUE Commands are currently unsupported.